Get 10% Off On Your First Order CODE: FIRST10

 How Does a Mobile EV Charging Truck Work?

-A mobile EV charging truck carries large-capacity onboard battery packs — typically charged overnight using grid electricity or renewable energy sources — and deploys that stored energy directly to your vehicle via a DC fast charging connector.
+A mobile EV charging truck is equipped with high-capacity onboard battery systems that are typically charged in advance using grid electricity or renewable energy sources.
+These trucks store energy and deliver it directly to electric vehicles through a DC fast charging connector, offering a convenient, on-demand charging solution wherever it’s needed.

-• Fast charge delivered: The technician connects to your vehicle using a standard NACS or CCS connector.
-Level 3 DC fast charging powers most EVs to 80% in just 45 minutes.
+• Fast on-site charging: The technician connects the vehicle using standard connectors like NACS or CCS.
+With Level 3 DC fast charging, most EVs can reach up to 80% charge in approximately 45 minutes.

 Mobile EV Charging Service Cost: What to Expect in 2026